SP4CEBARsystems/Deploy-Laravel-on-Render/README.md

 ## Debug
 ### 1. Wait for your web service to deploy
 ### 2. What if an error occurs?
-#### 1. Ask ChatGPT: tell it that this is a laravel site deployed on Render.com, and send the error to it.
+#### 1. Ask ChatGPT: tell it that this is a laravel site deployed on Render.com, and send the error to it, as well as the [.env.example](https://github.com/SP4CEBARsystems/Deploy-Laravel-on-Render/blob/main/.env.example), [Dockerfile](https://github.com/SP4CEBARsystems/Deploy-Laravel-on-Render/blob/main/Dockerfile), and [apache/000-default.conf](https://github.com/SP4CEBARsystems/Deploy-Laravel-on-Render/tree/main/apache) files so it knows exactly what you are doing.
 #### 2. Look yourself
 - Does the error mention some code you wrote?
   - Is there a mismatch in capital letters, like an import of a file `Test.txt` even though the file is named `test.txt`?